salvatorefiore66/Linked-lists/README.md

 # github

-// Very straightforward to use and extend.
+Very straightforward to use and extend.
-// Implement a new class LinkedList passing by argument the callback functions to be invoked before and after nodes insertion, otherwise
-// null,null.The callbacks will receive the node number to be inserted, a pointer to the node just inserted.
-Follow various methods examples
+Implement a new class LinkedList passing by argument the callback functions to be invoked before and after nodes insertion, otherwise null,null.The callbacks will receive the node number to be inserted, a pointer to the node just inserted.
+Follow various methods examples.
-// as reported below.

 // Callback function called before node insertion